voltrondata-labs/ursabot/README.md

 $ ursabot -v docker -dh tcp://arm64-host:2375 -a arm64v8 build -p
 ```

+### Adding new workers to the cluster

+TODO

-## Development
+## Developing Ursabot

-Buildbot doesn't distribute its testing suite with binary wheels, so it must
+Buildbot doesn't distribute its testing suite with binary wheels, so in order
-be installed from source.
+to run the unit tests buildbot must be installed from source:

 ```bash
 pip install --no-binary buildbot -e .